glic3rinu/django-orchestra/orchestra/contrib/saas/README.md

 Additional attributes can be used to further customize the service class to your needs.

 ### Custom forms
 If a service needs to keep track of additional information (other than a user/site name, is_active, custom_url, or database) an extra form and serializer should be provided.
 For example, WordPress requires to provide an *email address* for account creation, and the assigned *blog ID* is required for effectively identify the account for update and delete operations.
-In this case we provide two forms:
+In this case we provide two forms, one for account creation and another for change:

 ```python
 class WordPressForm(SaaSBaseForm):